 “It’s a pretty big deal for a town the size of Detroit Lakes,” Mayor Matt Brenk said.
 The hotel would fill in a “kind of blighted area” that town planners have targeted for development, he said.

 Pretty big deal, indeed.
 So what is the DNR all bent out of shape about?
+The article continues:

 In a Feb.
 24 letter, state hydrologist Rodger Hemphill advised the city against approving the variances needed for the project, saying it violated open space requirements, packed too many units into the available space and is more than twice as tall as local ordinances allow for a project that close to the lake.